Job title Director

 Employer European Institute of Fitness

-Transforming lives as a personal trainer
+How to be a personal trainer

 Having a job is, today, transient.
 Our parents and grandparents likely had one or two jobs throughout their working life.
 Today people may have four or five different jobs by the time they are 30.
 So what, you may ask?
 Well happiness partly comes from having a sense of purpose, some kind of meaning to life a career provides this.
 A career offers an opportunity to provide an employer or a client group a strong sense of value.
 A career requires consistent and ongoing development in a specific area.
 And this creates expertise.
 What better way to create a career for yourself than around fitness.
-If you are into fitness, love working out, like the outdoors and are not probably best suited to a standard desk job, becoming a Personal Trainer could well be the answer.
+If you are into fitness, love working out, like the outdoors and are not probably best suited to a standard desk job, training to be a Personal Trainer could well be the answer.

 Here are some common questions people ask about the role…